Code-Institute-Submissions/MS1-Catsitting/README.md

 *(add screenshots)*

-## Business goal
+## Business goals

-Snuggle cat is a brand new cat sitting compagny created by two friends who have worked a occasional cat-sitter responsive website to formalise their online presence and reach out to potential customers beyond their local area and to provide engaging yet practical information about their courses to prospective and existing customers, as well as the abitility to book classes via their website to convert interest into sales.
+Snuggle cats is a cat sitting compagny originally set up by two friends who have extensive knowledge and experience in caring for animals and well known in their local area.
+They have now recruited 5 other cat sitters to join their venture and they want a responsive website to

-### **Business goals**
+- create an online presence
+- generate new leads and new customers.
+- engaging and practical about their course

 ### **User goals**

+Cat owners can feel quite anxious at the idea of leaving their pets at home whilst away at work, for weekend or longer, they need to feel they can trust that pets will be well looked after.

 ### **User stories**